Code-Institute-Submissions/interactive-frontend-project-12/README.md

 I used the Chrome developer tool and Responsinator.com to test the website on different screens and my iPhone 6 to know whether the outcomes were working.
 I tried different websites to try different screens, however not having the real outcome.
 I had some issues to fix such as @media queries with (max/min-device-width) that weren't allowing media queries to be accepted to these websites.
 Therefore, I changed these media queries from (max/min-device-width) to (max/min-width) and the changes I made worked well appearing all of the changes with no issues.

+### Manual testing

+#### Normal game

+- Click on the power checkbox and press the button start;
+- Wait until the game start flashing its buttons and follow the sequence;
+- During the player turn click multiple times on one of the four button;
+- Check if the game crashes, flashing multiple colors out of order.

+#### Srict game

+- Re-fresh the page;
+- Click on the power checbox and click on strict checkbox;
+- Press the start button and follow the sequece;
+- Check if the game sequence resets when you press a wrong button out of the game sequence.

+#### Responsiveness test

 If you need to test the responsiveness of the website yourself you can use the same tools I used:

 -  Chrome Developer Tools: